cyurys/GetData_CourseProject/CodeBook.md

 Result
 ------
-The final dataset contains a column for each feature with average for each activity and each subject (subject and activity labels are in first two columns)
+The final dataset contains a header and a column for each feature with average for each activity and each subject (subject and activity labels are in first two columns)